Illumina/strelka/docs/userGuide/trainingSomaticEmpiricalScore.md

 Strelka somatic EVS training has additional dependencies which are not included in the primary build system.
-All packages required to retrain the EVS model and run the steps in this guide are provided in the [training environment Dockerfile](trainingSomaticEmpriicalScore/Dockerfile), which can be used to either setup an EVS training docker image or as documentation to install all dependencies on another system.
+All packages required to retrain the EVS model and run the steps in this guide are provided in the [training environment Dockerfile](trainingSomaticEmpiricalScore/Dockerfile), which can be used to either setup an EVS training docker image or as a guideline to install all dependencies on another system.

 ## Step 1: Build a training data set

 For EVS training, the strelka workflow must be configured with the optional `--reportEVSFeatures` argument.
 This will add a new VCF INFO field called `EVSF` to both SNV and indel VCF outputs.
-EVS features will be reported with this flag even when scoring itself is turned off with the `--disableEVS` option.
+All current EVS features used in Strelka's scoring model in addition to various experimental features will be reported.
+Note that EVS features can be reported even when scoring itself is turned off with the `--disableEVS` option.

-### Step 1a: Evaluate a single strelka somatic analysis against a truth list
+### Step 1a: Process a single VCF into a labeled feature CSV file

-Given a VCF and a truth list, a CSV file with features and TP/FP/FN annotation can be produced as follows:
+Given a strelka somatic VCF with optional EVSF output and a truth list, a CSV file with features and TP/FP/FN labeling can be produced as follows:

 ```
 python ${STRELKA_INSTALL_PATH}/share/scoringModelTraining/somatic/bin/vcf_to_feature_csv.py \